The Applicant Guide: Zonal authorisations – following zonal procedures under Regulation (EC) 1107/2009

 - If the product contains a candidate for substitution, a comparative assessment is required.

-UK procedures for sifting and processing of following zonal applications in accordance with Articles 33–39 of
+NI procedures for sifting and processing of following zonal applications in accordance with Articles 33–39 of Regulation (EC) No 1107/2009

 All following zonal applications will be processed in line with the normal procedures for consideration of applications for authorisation of new Plant Protection Products, or applications for changes to the authorisations of Plant Protection Products.
 The exceptions to this are detailed below.